sansseriff/phd_thesis/pandoc_site/chapter_03/section_05_peacoq_2nd_order.md

     <figcaption markdown> Figure 1: **PEACOQ RF pulse and calibration curve** a) The RF pulse of one of the PEACOQ nanowires.
 The effect of an impedance mismatch reflection is visible at 25&#160;ns. b) The delay vs $t'$ curve for wire 1 of the PEACOQ.
 The peak at 25&#160;ns lines up in time with the RF reflection visible in (a), and works to correct for the time-walk delays it causes.</figcaption>
     </figure>

 As before with the meandered SNSPD, there is no requirement that the calibration only be used in an application that is based on the same repetition rate of 1 Ghz.
-As interpolation between points on the delay vs.&#160;$t'$ vs lookup curve is possible, delay corrections for arbitrary $t'$ measurements may be found.
+As interpolation between points on the delay vs.&#160;$t'$ lookup curve is possible, delay corrections for arbitrary $t'$ measurements may be found.

 #### Second order calibration